-“Heck, no, the Waltons were rich,” Dad said, relishing his role as the suburban legend.
+My dad relished his role as the suburban legend, and he scoffed at the notion that the Waltons, the Depression-era TV family, were poor.
+“Heck, they were rich,” Dad said.
 “They had a radio and a car.
 Doc Weeks had the only radio in our county.
 On Saturday afternoons, he propped it in his window and turned up the volume for everybody standing around in his front yard.”

-“Before the government paved the roads, a car was a thrilling sight in our neck of the woods.
-If the folks in Fairmount—about 10 miles away—spotted a car, they called our general store that it was on the way.
-Then a crowd gathered by the side of the road to watch it go by.”
+Indeed, anything mechanized was a thrill.
+If the citizens of Fairmount—about 10 miles away—spotted a car, they called his father’s general store that it was on the way.
+Then a crowd gathered by the side of the road to watch it go by.

 Sometimes Dad got carried away with his storytelling.
 One of my friends went goggle-eyed on seeing my father stack 15 quarts of just-creamed Silver Queen corn in one of the playroom freezers.